cardano-scaling/alba/examples/README.md

 ### Signature
 - A single signature is represented with `IndividualSignature`.
-- It contains the bls signature and the index of the signer of signature.
+- It contains the BLS signature and the index of the signer of signature.
 - An `IndividualSignature` is verified by `verify` function with given verification key, against `commitment = Hash(checksum||msg)`.

 ### Helpers